using maclaurin series for tan(x) and equation for length of cable to prove that x=

 wrapping a cable around the earth once then adding one metre to the cable (radius is R=6378km)

 Find two expressions for the length of the cable.
-Use these together with your Maclaurin polynomial for tan(?) to show that (.003/2R)^(1/3)
+Use these together with your Maclaurin polynomial for tan(φ) to show that (.003/2R)^(1/3)

 Answer

-- The questioner was satisfied and accepted the answer, or
+- The questioner was satisfied with and accepted the answer, or

-- The answer was disputed, but the judge evaluated it as 100% correct.
+- The answer was evaluated as being 100% correct by the judge.

 1 Attachment